truckershitch/cncjs-pendant-numpad/README.md

   - move forward, Y--
 - 15:
   - move foward and right, X++ Y--
-  - green: run macro to traverse the outline of current GCode at safe Z (10)
+  - green: run gcode to traverse the outline of current GCode at safe Z (10)
 - 16-20:
   - panic! stop all movement! (executes gcode RESET)
   - press 5x for system shutdown (via a ~/shutdown script)